TommasoBendinelli/OpenHands/README.md

 Each of the folders in `evaluation/benchmarks/error_bench/tasks/explorative_data_analysis` contains one of the existing datasets comprising of four `.csv` files and a `generate_dataset.py` which can be used to regenerate the data.
 In case there is issues with the croissant dataset you can regenerate the `croissant.json` with the `croissant/create_croissant_dataset.py` script.

+# OpenSource
+Our repository is based on a large OpenSource repository, please ignore files not mentioned by the README and follow only instructions found in this readme to run the experiments.
+For specific issues we refer to the OpenHands repository (https://github.com/All-Hands-AI/OpenHands)